HappyTetrahedron/penguard/README.md

 Groups can be formed either via a Penguard Discovery Server or using broadcast packets on the local network.
 Every group has an unique ID.

 One guardian acts as the group’s creator.
 When a discovery server is used, the creator will register the group with the server.
 The server will then notify it whenever a new member registers with the group.
-When no server is used, the creator will act as the server.
+When no dedicated server is used, the creator will act as the server.
 It will broadcast the group information on the local network.
 Other guardians can pick up that information and register with the group.

 The guardians that do not act as creators will have to register with an existing group.
 When a discovery server is present, they ask that server